FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * Changing the process group ID prefix
 * Changing the public IP source
 * Changing the number of storage servers per pod
-* Changing the node selector
+* Changing the node selector, when the `deletePodsWhenNodeSelectorChanges` flag is not set.
 * Changing any part of the PVC spec
 * Increasing the resource requirements, when the `replaceInstancesWhenResourcesChange` flag is set.